-- 5.1 Following the occurrence of a Missed Payment Event (as defined in the Conditions of Bonds): - (a) the Issuer has undertaken in favour of the Guarantor under Condition 11(2) of the Conditions of Bonds that it shall, as soon as reasonably practicable, and in any case by no later than fifteen (15) calendar days following the occurrence of the relevant Missed Payment Event, notify the Guarantor and the Commissioned Company for Bondholders of the occurrence of a Missed Payment Event; - (b) the Paying Agent has agreed in the Agency Agreement that it shall forthwith, and in any case by no later than five (5) calendar days following the occurrence of a Missed Payment Event, notify the Commissioned Company for Bondholders in writing of the occurrence of such Missed Payment Event; and - (c) the Commissioned Company for Bondholders shall, as soon as reasonably practicable: (i) following receipt of the notification from the Paying Agent referred to in Clause 5.1(b) (Missed Payment Event) above, or (ii) otherwise having actual knowledge of the occurrence of a Missed Payment Event, and in no case later than fifteen (15) calendar days following the occurrence of the Missed Payment Event, deliver to the Guarantor a missed payment notice substantially in the form set out in Schedule 4 to this Agreement (a Missed Payment Notice) and any other information reasonably required by the Guarantor in connection with the Missed Payment Event to the extent available.
+- 5.1 Following the occurrence of a Missed Payment Event (as defined in the Conditions of Bonds), the Commissioned Company for Bondholders shall, as soon as reasonably practicable: - (a) following receipt of the notification from the Paying Agent as referred to in Condition 11(2) of the Conditions of Bonds; or - (b) otherwise having actual knowledge of the occurrence of a Missed Payment Event, and in no case later than fifteen (15) calendar days following the occurrence of the Missed Payment Event, deliver to the Guarantor a missed payment notice substantially in the form set out in Schedule 4 to this Agreement (a Missed Payment Notice) which shall include any other information reasonably required by the Guarantor in connection with the Missed Payment Event to the extent available.

-- 5.2 Following the receipt by the Guarantor of a Missed Payment Notice in accordance with Clause 5.1 (Missed Payment Event) above and at any time prior to the date on which a Guaranteed Amount is due for payment: - (a) if the Paying Agent subsequently receives payment in full or in part in respect of a Guaranteed Amount from a source other than the Guarantor, the Paying Agent has agreed in the Agency Agreement that it shall as soon as reasonably practicable notify the Issuer, the Guarantor and the Commissioned Company for Bondholders of such payment; and - (b) upon receipt of such notice, the obligation of the Guarantor to pay the Guaranteed Amount specified in the relevant Missed Payment Notice shall: - (i) in respect of any payment received in part by the Paying Agent, be reduced by the corresponding amount received by the Paying Agent; or - (ii) in respect of any payment received in full by the Paying Agent, be terminated in respect of such payment due date. - 5.3 Each Missed Payment Notice must comply with the following provisions: - (a) it must (i) be substantially in the form set out in Schedule 4 (Form of Missed Payment Notice) of this Agreement; (ii) set out the basis for the delivery of such notice including the calculation of the Guaranteed Amount and (iii) include all relevant evidence, information and documentation in support of the Missed Payment Notice as is necessary to evidence in reasonable detail the occurrence of the Missed Payment Event, the amounts due but unpaid and the payment due from the Guarantor in respect of the relevant Guaranteed Amount; - (b) no Missed Payment Notice may include any portion of a Guaranteed Amount that is or was the subject of another Missed Payment Notice; and - (c) if a Missed Payment Notice is not in the proper form or is not on its face properly completed, executed or delivered, or is not supported by the necessary evidence or other information or documentation referred to in Clause 5.3(a) (Missed Payment Event) above, the Guarantor (acting reasonably) shall notify the Commissioned Company for Bondholders if it considers this to be the case, and advise the Commissioned Company for Bondholders of its requirements and the Commissioned Company for Bondholders shall promptly, and in any case within fifteen (15) calendar days of the Missed Payment Event, submit a new Missed Payment Notice to the Guarantor.
+- 5.2 Following the receipt by the Guarantor of a Missed Payment Notice in accordance with Clause 5.1 (Missed Payment Event) above and at any time prior to the date on which a Guaranteed Amount is due for payment: - (a) if the Paying Agent subsequently receives payment in full or in part in respect of a Guaranteed Amount from a source other than the Guarantor, the Paying Agent has agreed in the Agency Agreement that it shall as soon as reasonably practicable notify the Issuer, the Guarantor and the Commissioned Company for Bondholders of such payment; and - (b) upon receipt of such notice, the obligation of the Guarantor to pay the Guaranteed Amount specified in the relevant Missed Payment Notice shall:

+- (i) in respect of any payment received in part by the Paying Agent, be reduced by the corresponding amount received by the Paying Agent; or - (ii) in respect of any payment received in full by the Paying Agent, be terminated in respect of such payment due date. - 5.3 Each Missed Payment Notice must comply with the following provisions: - (a) it must (i) be substantially in the form set out in Schedule 4 (Form of Missed Payment Notice) of this Agreement; (ii) set out the basis for the delivery of such notice including the calculation of the Guaranteed Amount and (iii) include all relevant evidence, information and documentation in support of the Missed Payment Notice as is necessary to evidence in reasonable detail the occurrence of the Missed Payment Event, the amounts due but unpaid and the payment due from the Guarantor in respect of the relevant Guaranteed Amount; - (b) no Missed Payment Notice may include any portion of a Guaranteed Amount that is or was the subject of another Missed Payment Notice; and - (c) if a Missed Payment Notice is not in the proper form or is not on its face properly completed, executed or delivered, or is not supported by the necessary evidence or other information or documentation referred to in Clause 5.3(a) (Missed Payment Event) above, the Guarantor (acting reasonably) shall notify the Commissioned Company for Bondholders if it considers this to be the case, and advise the Commissioned Company for Bondholders of its requirements and the Commissioned Company for Bondholders shall promptly, and in any case within fifteen (15) calendar days of the Missed Payment Event, submit a new Missed Payment Notice to the Guarantor.
 For the avoidance of doubt, any failure by the Commissioned Company for Bondholders to comply with the form and content requirements set out in this Clause 5.3 (Missed Payment Event) does not impact the Guarantor's obligations set out in the CGIF Guarantee.